The Government is spending over £450 million on improving Physical Education (PE) and sport in primary academies and schools.

 - A budget has also been allocated to support participation in the School Games, thus allowing a variety of children to take part in both intra and inter-academy/school competitions.
 The academy is committed to achieving the School Games Mark.

 - The academy has worked closely with coaches from Walsall Football Club in previous years.

-- This year we have employed a sports coach to work full-time in school: Mr. Beck teaches across all year groups and will support a variety of after-school clubs as well as modelling lessons on a termly basis for individual members of staff.
+- Mr. Beck; our experienced sports coach, teaches across all year groups and supports a variety of after-school clubs as well as modelling lessons on a termly basis for individual members of staff.